 I recently got a reader request for an article on tool maintenance.
 I’m not necessarily the expert on tool maintenance but I’m willing to take a stab at it.
 Before I do that I think we should talk about one of those things every halfway competent human should possess: a set of basic hand tools.

 Welcome back to Know a Knot!
-Today we’re going to talk about the square knot, also known as the reef knot.
+Today we’re going to talk about the square or reef knot, usually just known as the square knot.
 I came up calling it the square knot so that’s what I call it, but if you prefer reef knot, go for it!

 Today we’re going to talk about a knot that kicked my butt for a long time.
 It’s a middle-of-the-line loop called the directional figure eight.